erhant/crypto-notes/content/number-theory/introduction.md

 _NOTE:_ If $a$ odd, then $2^a + 1$ divides $2^{ab} + 1$.

-_NOTE:_ **Gauss** discovered that regular polygons with the number of sides equal to a Fermat prime can be constructed using a ruler and compass.
+**Gauss** discovered that regular polygons with the number of sides equal to a Fermat prime can be constructed using a ruler and compass.

 ## Is there an _easy_ way to generate _large_ primes?